Leadership Team

 Brian loves to spend his free time with his family.
 He loves to eat dessert first, and believes chocolate is the cure to everything.
 Brian and his wife Kim have five children.

-Ashley Sporer, Human Resource Officer, Human Resources
+Ashley Spoerer, Human Resource Officer, Division of Human Resources

 Ashley has served as the Human Resource Officer for the Idaho Department of Correction since October of 2022.
 She works with a wonderful team of HR professionals that support the department’s mission, vision, and values by providing oversight and administration of human resource systems.